N8N2212/Automatic-Music-Transcription-for-Enhanced-Piano-Learning/README.md

 Final Year project for year 2024/5
 # Piano MP3 to Sheet Music

-This repository contains a Python-based transcription system that converts monophonic and polyphonic piano MP3 recordings into engraved sheet-music PDFs.
+This repository contains a Python-based transcription system that converts beginner level piano MP3/WAV recordings into engraved sheet-music PDFs.

 ## Features